hotandfresh/data-structures-and-algorithms/DataStructures/GetEdge.md

 Space complexity is O(1) because no extra space is used in addition to the graph implementation itself.

 ## Solution
+The idea is to iterate over the list of cities.
+If the city and the next city is on the flight itinerary, then get all the neighbors of the current city.
+Look through all those neighbors and see if the next city on the flight itinerary is any of them.
+If it is a neighbor, then there is a direct flight, so add it's weight to the total cost of the flight.

+If the next city is not on the list of neighbors, then there is no direct flight.
+Therefore a direct flight between all cities is not possible, in which case, return False and $0.

 ![find direct paths](/assets/getEdge.png)

 ## Methods